 Keeping the register current

-A register that was accurate at the time of your last compliance project but has not been updated since provides no compliance protection — and may make things worse by creating evidence of governance neglect.
+A register that was accurate at the time of your last review but has not been updated since provides little protection — and an out-of-date record can undercut the good-faith story you would want to tell.

-The register must be updated when any of the following occur:
+Update the register when any of the following occur:

 • A new AI system is deployed or evaluated for deployment